EvanDBush/EmployeeTimeTicketApp/README.md

 - [x] special instructions required for the reviewer to run your project.

 After cloning and building the project, please run "update-database" command in the nuget package manager console.
+Make sure to target the EmployeeTimeTicketApp.Data project.
-This will build a local SQL server database you can explore using SwaggerUI in the browser.
+This will build a local SQL server database.
+You can then explore the API using SwaggerUI in the browser.